Upper North Fork Feather River Project: Background

 The construction of this reservoir, which at the time, had a capacity of 220000 acre feet, ensured a steady water supply for the powerhouse and for irrigation during the summer.
 A Great Western Power Company subsidiary, the Western Canal Company, would manage the distribution of water to farmers on the lower Feather River near Oroville in Butte County.
 Between 1919 and 1921, the first Caribou Powerhouse was built on the tributary Butt Creek, and a tunnel was excavated from Lake Almanor to the creek to provide water for the powerhouse.
 A high dam on Butt Creek was built in 1924 to increase the total water storage and power capacity.
-Between 1925–1927, the Canyon Dam was expanded, increasing Lake Almanor's capacity to 880000 acre feet.
+Between 1925 and 1927, the Canyon Dam was expanded, increasing Lake Almanor's capacity to 880000 acre feet.

 In 1930, Pacific Gas and Electric Company (PG&E) acquired the Great Western Power Company and the Upper North Fork Project.
 However, the Western Canal Company (now known as the Western Canal Water District) continued to hold water rights to Lake Almanor and other PG&E reservoirs along the Feather River, ensuring the continuation of irrigation deliveries.
 The third project dam, Belden Forebay, was built on the North Fork in 1958 to serve as an afterbay for the Caribou powerplant.
 The Caribou No. 2 powerplant was also built in 1958 to increase the total project generating capacity.
 In 1962, the Canyon Dam was raised again, enlarging the lake to its present capacity of 1308000 acre feet.

 Six years later, in 1968, the giant Oroville Dam was completed on the Feather River as part of the California State Water Project, forming Lake Oroville, which flooded out most of the lower North Fork, including Big Bend Powerhouse and the Big Bend Dam.
 PG&E completed the Belden Powerhouse in 1969 to replace the lost capacity.

 The last component of the project, Oak Flat Powerhouse, was built in 1985 to generate power from fishery releases, as federal law requires a minimum flow to be maintained in the otherwise dewatered river stretches between the dams.